 For some, it takes extra support to thrive after a cancer diagnosis.
 That’s why the Enoch Callaway Cancer Center offers complementary therapies including art, yoga and nutrition classes to focus on healing beyond medical treatment.

-Curvy Yoga instructor Renee Burke helps patients "find their balance" through Curvy Yoga Therapy session at the Women's Health Center at WellStar West Georgia Medical Center.
-Curvy Yoga uses movements, stretches and motions to meet the needs of people of all sizes and abilities.
+Our Yoga instructor helps patients “find their balance” through Yoga Therapy sessions at the Women’s Health Center at WellStar West Georgia Medical Center.
+Our Yoga Therapy program uses movements, stretches and motions to meet the needs of people of all sizes and abilities.
 The therapy program is available for free to those diagnosed with cancer or for caregivers caring for someone with cancer.

 The American Cancer Society has recognized yoga as being an effective way to relieve some symptoms of chronic disease and can lead to increased relaxation and physical fitness.
 The Cancer Center’s program is a gentle introduction to the discipline of yoga, is designed to allow anyone to participate, and has accommodations for those with limited strength and mobility.
 Relaxation, stretching and breathing alternate with some more challenging poses and strength moves to create an atmosphere of sharing that can be more effective in building a cohesive group identity than the typical cancer support group format.

-In 2015 we introduced Yoga Bolsters as props for elevating an area of the body for better support in difficult positions during the Yoga workout.
+Participants also have access to Yoga bolsters as props for elevating an area of the body for better support in difficult positions during the Yoga workout.
 These bolsters help improve a patient’s form, flexibility and strength, especially in the core and back areas.
 They are placed under the spine, buttocks or legs to allow a person to fully stretch your upper body and decrease pain level.
 In the future we plan to add more props to better increase the yoga workout.

 For some, the healing process after a cancer diagnosis can be more than just physical.
 Art Therapy, a program offered at the Enoch Callaway Cancer Center at WellStar West Georgia Medical Center, is changing the way patients see therapy and their road to recovery.
 Studies have found that art therapies are beneficial for the cognitive and emotional state and also can help reduce pain, nausea and anxiety for the cancer patient.
 The Cancer Center’s art therapy program promotes the mind-body connection and encourages patients to engage in creative expression through various art techniques.